0x444454/mandel_CmodA7/README.md

 ![screenshots](media/screenshot.jpg)

 # SCHEMATIC

-WARNING: Do not use pin 24 ("VU") of the Cmod A7 board to power components.
-Voltage on that pin varies depending on power source.
+**WARNING**: Do __not__ use pin 24 ("VU") of the Cmod A7 board to power components.
+Voltage on that pin varies depending on power source (e.g. 5V if using USB power).

+**HDMI wiring**: Although we use a PMOD-DVI adapter, we cannot use the Cmod A7 PMOD connector.
+The reason is we need 4 differential pairs and direct connection to FPGA (no resistors), but the PMOD connector in the Cmod A7 has 200 Ω resistors on data pins, and only 3 differential pairs, so we need to wire HDMI on pins 26-33 of the board.
+Keep wires short and twist each p and n pair (see photo above).
+This PMOD adapter needs 3.3V, so we use 3V3 from the PMOD connector, and GND from PMOD (or pin 26 of the board, as you prefer).

+**Joystick wiring**: Connect a digital joystick board to PMOD.
+You need at least the 4 directions, and the main action button (here called "SET" button).
+A 3 button joystick allows more interactions (see [Controls(#CONTROLS)).
+NOTE: The joystick is a simple switch-to-ground type.
+Serial (I2C) controllers are __not__ supported.

 ![screenshots](media/mandel_CmodA7-schematics.jpg)